Women in Parliament: Beyond Numbers, A Revised Edition

 Indonesia - Khofifah Indar Parawansa

 3. Enhancing Women’s Political Participation: Legislative Recruitment and Electoral Systems

 Richard E. Matland

 Latin America - Mala N. Htun

 4. Increasing Women’s Political Representation: New Trends in Gender Quotas

 Azza Karam and Joni Lovenduski

-Inter-Parliamentary Union, by Sonia Palmieri and Kareen Jabre
+Inter-Parliamentary Union - Sonia Palmieri and Kareen Jabre

 Do you have a question or feedback about this publication?
 Leave us your feedback, and we’ll get back to youSend feedback